-Once a business has qualified for the benefits of the InvestArk incentive, the Commission Executive Director will notify the Arkansas Department of Finance and Administration DFA that the project has been approved and will transmit the documents upon which the qualification was based.
+Once a business has qualified for the benefits of the InvestArk incentive, the Executive Director will notify DFA that the project has been approved and will transmit the documents upon which the qualification was based.

 The Commission's approval of any application is for content only.
 It does not constitute approval of all items listed on the application or the project plan.
-These items will be reviewed and either approved or ruled ineligible by an audit by the Revenue Division of the Department of Finance and Administration (DF&A).
+These items will be reviewed and either approved or ruled ineligible by an audit by the Revenue Division of DFA.

-DF&A is authorized to conduct an audit to determine eligibility of reported project expenditures.
+DFA is authorized to conduct an audit to determine eligibility of reported project expenditures.
 The audit may be conducted after credits have been issued and used.
 If expenditures upon which credits have been issued are determined to be ineligible, the amount of credit will be adjusted, which may result in the repayment of all taxes.

-It is the responsibility of the qualified business to file an Annual Project Expenditure Report (Form InvestArk 2000) annually at the end of each calendar year with the DFA Department of Finance and Administration to report the eligible project expenditures incurred during the preceding calendar year.
-Upon determining the amount of credit earned during that calendar year, the Department of Finance and Administration DFA shall issue a memorandum of credit to the qualified business.
+It is the responsibility of the qualified business to file an Annual Project Expenditure Report (Form InvestArk 2000) annually at the end of each calendar year with DFA to report the eligible project expenditures incurred during the preceding calendar year.
+Upon determining the amount of credit earned during that calendar year, DFA shall issue a memorandum of credit to the qualified business.
 The issuance of the credit does not imply the eligibility of the expenditures, which are subject to audit at a later date.

-Example: A manufacturing firm manufacturer is adding a new product line and will require additional space as well as and new processing equipment.
+Example: A manufacturer is adding a new product line and will require additional space and new processing equipment.
 The total cost of the project, with land, building and equipment, totals seven million seven hundred and fifty-four thousand dollars (\$7,754,000).
 The business has been in operation for over fifteen (15) years in Arkansas, meeting the two-year residency requirement of this incentive.
-After being approved by and signing a financial incentive agreement with the Commission, the manufacturing firm manufacturer is eligible for a sales and use tax credit of 6.5-seven percent (7%) (one-half a of one percent over the rate of 6.0-6.5% as of July 1, 2007 2013).
-At the end of each calendar year, until project completion, the business shall certify to the Department of Finance and Administration DFA the amount of project expenditures incurred during the previous calendar year and shall be granted a sales and use tax credit.
-If the business had spent seven million seven hundred and fifty-four thousand dollars (\$7,754,000) in eligible expenditures in the previous calendar year, the total sales and use tax credit based upon a sales tax rate of 6.0 6.5% (\$7,754,000 X 6.5 7%) would be \$504,010 \$542,780, which could be used the following year and any unused credit could be carried forward for an additional five (5) years.
+After being approved by and signing a financial incentive agreement with the Commission, the manufacturer is eligible for a sales and use tax credit of seven percent (7%) (one-half of one percent over the rate of 6.5% as of July 1, 2013).
+At the end of each calendar year, until project completion, the business shall certify to DFA the amount of project expenditures incurred during the previous calendar year and shall be granted a sales and use tax credit.
+If the business had spent seven million seven hundred and fifty-four thousand dollars (\$7,754,000) in eligible expenditures in the previous calendar year, the total sales and use tax credit based upon a sales tax rate of 6.5% (\$7,754,000 X 7%) would be \$542,780, which could be used the following year and any unused credit could be carried forward for an additional five (5) years.
 In any year, the amount of the sales and use tax credit used cannot exceed fifty percent (50%) of the business's sales and use tax liability on taxable purchases.